What Happens Next

 For more information on accommodation options and help in finding something suitable, whether that be for you alone or for you and your family, please see the Kings Accommodation webpages.

-For any queries on enrolment or registration, please contact the Postgraduate Research Officer.
+For any queries on enrolment, registration or induction events please contact the PGR Education Support Team.